multiversx/mx-locked-egld-aggregator-service/Readme.md

 To implement the `LiquidStakingProviderInterface`, you should create a class with methods that fulfill the interface's requirements.

+Beside the class implementation, make sure to update the `provider.loader.ts` file so the mapping between the provider name and class is done.

 5. **Testing Your Implementation**

 Before submitting a pull request, run the tests to ensure your implementation adheres to expected behaviors: